cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 * a valid block is a well-ordered **set of transactions**,
 * the block contains the **hash** of the previous block, and
 * the block includes a "winning lottery ticket", the **nonce**.
 * The hash of the block is special.
 It has properties that are especially difficult to generate.
-In Bitcoin, block hash must start with certain number of zeroes.
+In Bitcoin, the block hash must start with certain number of zeroes.
 The only way to achieve that is to find a number, the nonce, that can be inserted into the hash function's input so the hash created meets the criteria.
 There is no more efficient method of finding a suitable nonce than a brute force search of random numbers.

 Other participants recognise this unlikely combination - unlikely because of the winning lottery ticket, the nonce.
 This unlikely combination is evidence of considerable computational work because brute force is the only known method of finding it.